micmejia/bible-dump/NKJV/Joshua/Josh 9.md

 And it came to pass when all the kings who _were_ on this side of the Jordan, in the hills and in the lowland and in all the coasts of the Great Sea toward Lebanon--the Hittite, the Amorite, the Canaanite, the Perizzite, the Hivite, and the Jebusite--heard _about it,_

 ###### 2
-that they gathered together to fight with Joshua and Israel with one [^a]accord.
+that they gathered together to fight with Joshua and Israel with one accord.

 ###### 3
 But when the inhabitants of Gibeon heard what Joshua had done to Jericho and Ai,

 ###### 4
-they worked craftily, and went and [^b]pretended to be ambassadors.
-And they took old sacks on their donkeys, old wineskins torn and [^c]mended,
+they worked craftily, and went and pretended to be ambassadors.
+And they took old sacks on their donkeys, old wineskins torn and mended,

 ###### 5
 old and patched sandals on their feet, and old garments on themselves; and all the bread of their provision was dry _and_ moldy.

 ###### 6
-And they went to Joshua, to the camp at Gilgal, and said to him and to the men of Israel, "We have come from a far country; now therefore, make a [^d]covenant with us."
+And they went to Joshua, to the camp at Gilgal, and said to him and to the men of Israel, "We have come from a far country; now therefore, make a covenant with us."

 ###### 7
 Then the men of Israel said to the Hivites, "Perhaps you dwell among us; so how can we make a covenant with you?"